HaliteChallenge/Halite-II/README.md

 If you find a bug or have a feature request, please [open an issue](https://github.com/HaliteChallenge/Halite/issues/new).

 Want to help out?
 Have you implemented a patch or a new feature?
 Send us a pull request!
-If you are looking for things to do, check out [our open issues](https://github.com/HaliteChallenge/Halite/issues) or [our project board](https://github.com/HaliteChallenge/Halite/projects/1).
+If you are looking for things to do, check out [our open issues](https://github.com/HaliteChallenge/Halite/issues).

 If you'd like to write a starter package for a new language, see this [guide](https://halite.io/advanced_writing_sp.php).